-The GRHC will use HUD's EIV system in its entirety as a third-party source to verify tenant employment and income information during mandatory annual and streamlined reexaminations or recertifications of family composition and income in accordance with 24 CFR 5.236 and and Notice PIH 2023-27 administrative guidance issued by HUD.
-The HUD's EIV system contains data showing earned income, unemployment benefits, social security benefits, and SSI benefits for participant families.
+The GRHC will use HUD's EIV system in its entirety as a third-party source to verify tenant employment and income information during annual and streamlined reexaminations of family composition and income in accordance with 24 CFR 5.236 and and Notice PIH 2023-27.
+HUD's EIV system contains data showing earned income, unemployment benefits, social security benefits, and SSI benefits for participant families.